 As the first Solidarity Project to commence activities in the UK, Sailing the Mayflower to Equality & Justice has recently launched a youth-led campaign called FRED promoting fairness, respect, equality and dignity.

-This 12-month project, run by a group of young people in Rotherhide, southeast London, aims to enhance community cohesion and integration.
+This 12-month project, run by a group of young people in Rotherhithe, southeast London, aims to enhance community cohesion and integration.

 Six months on, we caught up with Laura de Nuzzo and Desirée Noriega, two members from the youth management board, to see how they’ve been learning the ropes.